 the impossible takes a little longer!”

-Faith for Finances is already producing insights, revelations, inspirations, and success stories from participants.
+The 30-Day Challenge is already producing insights, revelations, inspirations, and success stories from participants.
 But along with the breakthroughs there are others who are hesitant to start the exercises or make the commitment to purchase the program, despite continued affirmation that they plan to go through the process.
 (This is not meant to invoke guilt though, it’s sharing an insight about how the enemy works to delay, defer, distract and discourage).

 Why is that?